-- Bernard Levin began his debate segments by delivering one of these to his guests (representatives of a given profession or organisation), then allowing them to refute his arguments.
+- Bernard Levin frequently began his debate segments by delivering one of these to his guests (sometimes individuals, sometimes representatives of a given profession or organisation), then allowing them to refute his arguments.

 - David Frost often delivered monologues denouncing one or more public figures or organisations as corrupt, inept, or both.
 For example, in one episode he recited a list of MPs who had not given speeches in Parliament since at least the 1959 General Electionnote ; in another, he excoriated Columbia Records A&R head Norrie Paramor for insisting on putting his own bland, forgettable compositions on the B-sides of singles released by artists on the label.

-- This sketch takes the form of a parody of This Is Your Life with Frost as host Eamonn Andrews, delivering a "reason you suck" speech to then-Home Secretary Henry Brooke (played by Willie Rushton) for his scandal-plagued tenure in the position.
+- A sketch from the final episode took the form of a parody of This Is Your Life with Frost as host Eamonn Andrews, delivering a "reason you suck" speech to then-Home Secretary Henry Brooke (played by Willie Rushton) for his scandal-plagued tenure in the position.